Shopify provides a very good, workable definition for "Advertising":

 Answer: An interesting presentation that creates want through pictures and text.

 If an advertisement isn't interesting, that makes it boring by definition (and not worthy of further attention).
-If an ad doesn't grab and hold one's attention then it won't be effective since it won't get read.
-To this, add the fact that internet users are notoriously mouse-happy--they'll click out of your website the instant they get bored.
+If an ad doesn't grab and hold someone's attention then it won't be effective because it won't get read.
+To this, add the fact that internet users are notoriously click-happy.
+They'll click out of your website the instant they get bored or confused.

 However, even the most interesting ad can be completely ineffective.
-Pictures of pretty girls and cats and fast cars have long been used in advertising because they attract attention--what you DO with that attention once you've got it determines how effective the ad is.
+Pictures of pretty girls and kittens and fast cars have long been used on the front covers of print magazines because they attract attention — what you DO with that attention once you have it determines the effectiveness of the ad..

-List those points out on a piece of paper and (as obvious as this may sound, do it anyway) answer those questions.
-Now make sure that enough of the information you've written down goes it into the actual website (or advertisement) to answer those questions in the mind of anyone visiting your website (or reading your ad).
+List those points out on a piece of paper (as obvious as this may sound, do it anyway) and answer those basic questions.
+Now make sure that enough of the information you've written down goes into the actual website (your advertisement!) to answer those questions in the mind of anyone visiting your website.

-Nike spent millions of dollars on TV and magazine ads simply establishing its "Whoosh" logo.
+The Nike Corporation has spent untold millions of dollars on TV and magazine ads simply establishing its "Whoosh" logo as its brand.
 Of course the cost of all that wasted advertising gets passed on to the consumer.
-Would Nike's sneakers cost $150 a pair if they kept their advertising budget in line?
+Would Nike's sneakers cost $500 a pair if they kept their advertising budget in line?
 Too much money gets wasted this way.
+Don't be Nike!

-By the way, while you are rummaging through THIS website, if you look you'll find all of these six points of an effective advertisement in our presentation--many of them on our home page.
+By the way, while you are rummaging through our website, if you look for them, you'll find all of these six points of an effective advertisement in our presentation—many of them on our home page.

-Contact us here if you need an ad designed for you or you want specific information on how you can make this work on your website.
+Click the green button below to contact us if you need an ad designed for you or you want specific information on how you can make your website work as an advertisement.